divyaraj23/library-rest-api/README.md

 # Library Management System REST API:
+### Update 1/23/2022: Upgraded to SQLAlchemy ORm for database operations.
+Streamlined the project structure

 This is a lightweight API written in Flask and a SQLite3 database Through this API, following are the routes/endpoints and the things you can do with them.